What Is Competitive Analysis? +How to Conduct One!

 What is competitive analysis?

-Conducting a competitive analysis will help you see how you can perform better than your competitors and where you can make changes to improve your campaigns.
+Competitive analysis is a strategy that involves researching and analyzing your major competitors to gain insights into their products, sales, and marketing tactics.
+Conducting a competitive market analysis will help you see how you can perform better than your competitors and where you can make changes to improve your campaigns.

 There are a few steps you need to take to conduct successful competitive analysis.
 This will help you gain more information so you can create a better campaign.